Founder and Executive Director

 “It is an honor to share yoga with the community and witness children grow in confidence and compassion, families bond and de-stress, and teachers take the time to recharge and renew.”

-My passion for yoga started early in my teaching career.
+My passion for yoga started early in my early education teaching career.
 I worked long hours, and began to feel disconnected from friends and family.
 After exploring many options, I began a daily yoga practice and started applying yogic techniques to my teaching.
 I saw the benefits unfold not only for myself but my students and was inspired to create a children’s yoga program based on inclusion and mindfulness.